jmgoyesc/java-consumer-producer/README.md

 ## Overview

-This project simulates a multi-threaded system in which producers generate messages and consumers process them.
+This project simulates a multithreaded system in which producers generate messages and consumers process them.
 Both producers and consumers run in-memory with configurable speeds and instance counts.
 The system is designed to help explore concurrency patterns, Spring Boot APIs, and advanced null-safety practices using [JSpecify](https://jspecify.dev).

 ---